apigee/apigee-config-maven-plugin/README.md

-  userroles  			#v1.3.7 or later specs  			#v1.3.8 or later (experimental) importKeys			#v1.4.1 or later
+  userroles  			#v1.3.7 or later specs  			#v1.3.8 or later (experimental) importKeys			#v1.4.1 or later keystores			#v1.4.2 or later aliases			#v1.4.2 or later

   For example, the apps goal is used below to only create apps and ignore all other config types.